powdr-labs/powdr/book/src/quick_start_vm.md

 - Your new crate `my-host` is the host of the virtual machine's execution, and is responsible for preparing data and running the prover.
-- The `guest` crate in your new project contains the Rust code that will be proven.
+- The `guest` crate in your new project contains the Rust code whose execution will be proven.

 Most of these details are abstracted by the `powdr` library.